salman-/Formula1-Terraform/README.md

 ## Problems

-Sensitive services such as database, storage account should be protected via private link
+1. Sensitive services such as database, storage account should be protected via private link
+2. The ip in the `azurerm_mssql_firewall_rule` of database should change dynamically